openssl/technical-policies/policies/design-process.md

 For any other kind of proposed enhancement, a design document should be created if it incorporates design decisions or aspects significant enough to warrant one.
-For example, if an enhancement adds a new internal module with clearly delineated boundaries with an documented internal API which can be consumed by other code internal to OpenSSL, a design document is desirable.
+For example, if an enhancement adds a new internal module with clearly delineated boundaries with a documented internal API which can be consumed by other code internal to OpenSSL, a design document is desirable.
 This example is not exhaustive.
 The proposer may use their discretion in determining whether a design document is desirable, but any OTC member may require that a design